StevenTammen/steventammen.com/content/posts/website-basics.md

 Google, as the largest search engine in the world, has a say in whether or not your site gets high visibility.
 Like other search engines, Google has something called page rank.
 Essentially, page rank determines how far up in the search results your site will appear relative to other sites (as in the top of page 1 versus the bottom of page 6).
 We want this to be as high as possible.
 Google uses many variables in determining page rank, but support for HTTPS is an especially important one.

 There are other design considerations relating to so-called _search engine optimization (SEO)_ that deal with how search engines score your site in their page rank algorithms.
 For most people, ensuring that your site is responsive, running over HTTPS, with content not duplicated across subdomains (most notably the bare domain and the www subdomain) will help your pages rank well enough that you probably shouldn't worry so much about finer points.
-You should also strive not to delete pages or change their names as this makes it hard for your website to build up link traffic that factors into page rank.
+You should also strive not to delete pages or change their names as this makes it hard for your website to build up link traffic, which factors into page rank.

 The real key to SEO success is creating valuable content that people actually want to read and share.

 ### Paying for web design is unnecessary for text-centric websites {#paying-for-web-design-is-unnecessary-for-text-centric-websites}

-If you are building a text-based content-focused website -- one that does not need fancy interactive functionality (that would be implemented in a programming language called JavaScript) and probably does not require an overly complicated content layout -- it is easily possible to use a free theme and avoid paying anyone for web design.
+If you are building a text-based content-focused website -- one that does not need fancy interactive functionality (that would be implemented in a programming language called [JavaScript](https://en.wikipedia.org/wiki/JavaScript)) and probably does not require an overly complicated content layout -- it is easily possible to use a free theme and avoid paying anyone for web design.

-Moreover, it is possible to select a DNS provider, mail provider, web host, encryption certificate provider, and CDN such that your website's setup cost is free and only recurring cost is domain name registration through a registrar (usually on the order of $12 USD per year).
+Moreover, it is possible to select a DNS provider, mail provider, host, encryption certificate provider, and CDN such that your website's initial setup cost is free and only recurring cost is domain name registration through a registrar (usually on the order of $12 USD per year).

 ### User-friendly editor frontends {#user-friendly-editor-frontends}

 With this being said, setting up a website is something that is daunting if you have no knowledge of computer networks and computer science tools like [Git](https://git-scm.com/) (a version control system).
-A great deal of what we have discussed thus far can be completely abstracted away from content creators using something called a content management system (CMS).
+A great deal of what we have discussed thus far can be completely abstracted away from content creators using something called a _content management system (CMS)_.
 I have several times now mentioned the [Netlify CMS](https://www.netlifycms.org), a very good CMS using version-controlled Markdown to produce static HTML pages served over a fast CDN.

 An ideal situation, to my mind, is to find a friend or family member who is computer-savvy enough to help you with an initial website setup via Netlify (e.g., registering a domain name, setting up nameservers and mailservers, configuring the CDN), and then interacting with the live site using the Netlify CMS.
-Your computer-savvy buddy will not ever have to intervene once things are set up initially unless you decide you want more templates or want to tweak something about the appearance of your site, and you won't have to deal with any of the complicated programmer bits, instead making use of a slick, easy-to-use frontend.
+Your computer-savvy buddy will not ever have to intervene once things are set up initially unless you decide you want more templates for new content categories or want to tweak something about the appearance of your site, and you won't have to deal with any of the complicated programmer bits, instead making use of a slick, easy-to-use frontend.

 There is no reason why a CMS workflow cannot make use of offline Markdown files for drafting content, just pasting the finished Markdown into the CMS.
 I will here again plug [Typora](https://typora.io) as a good cross-platform Markdown editor.

 ### Making resources available in a wide variety of formats {#making-resources-available-in-a-wide-variety-of-formats}

 While this post has focused on creating content for a website, it is best to make your content available in multiple different file formats.
-The two other kinds of formats that are most important after HTML, to my mind, are printing formats like PDF (used by people for printing writing out to read it on paper) and eReader formats like ePub (used by people with eReaders).
+The two other kinds of formats that are most important after HTML, to my mind, are printing formats like PDF (used by people for printing writing out to read it on paper) and eReader formats like ePub (used by people with eReaders).[^fn:1]

-You can automate the generation of these other formats from your markup language files (or even HTML files or .docx files) using an excellent tool called [Pandoc](https://pandoc.org/).
+You can streamline the generation of these other formats from your markup language files (or even HTML files or .docx files) using an excellent tool called [Pandoc](https://pandoc.org/).
+Pandoc is a command-line tool, making it perhaps somewhat harder for ordinary people to use, but this is also an advantage as it can easily be scripted to export to other formats completely automatically.

+[^fn:1]: It is probably best to support the Mobi file type in addition to ePub, since Mobi is used by [Amazon Kindle devices](https://www.amazon.com/Amazon-Kindle-Ereader-Family/b?node=6669702011), which are the most common kind of eReader.
+Pandoc does not export to Mobi directly at this time, but you can [use Amazon's KindleGen command-line program with Pandoc](https://puppet.com/blog/how-we-automated-our-ebook-builds-pandoc-and-kindlegen) to generate Mobi files.